How to Save Money on Groceries with These 50 Supermarket Tricks

 The Flashfood app lets customers know about their local store’s discounted items (products that are close to their sell-by date).
 For participating stores, you can order through their app and pick up the products at the Flashfood station inside.

 When you only need one or two items, it can seem easier to just run in and out of your local CVS.
 The problem is, you’re likely paying extra for that convenience.
-Here’s a list of things you should never buy at the drugstore.
+Here’s a list of things you should try to avoid buying at the drugstore.

 It pays to follow your favorite brands on social media.
-Check their Instagram and Twitter accounts for product news or deals, and sign up for their e-mail lists for special coupons and savings.
+Check their Instagram and Twitter accounts for product news or deals, and sign up for their email lists for special coupons and savings.
+This is how to get coupons and use them in the most efficient manner.

 If you’re trying to stick to spending a specific amount, there’s no better way to do that than shopping with cash.
 Take the exact amount you need with you to the store.
 If you’re running over, put something back, don’t charge it!